-The Scheme applies the National Scale Short-Term Issue Credit Ratings for its short-term obligations.
+The Scheme applies the National Scale Short -Term Issue Credit Ratings for its short-term obligations.
 The rating relates to the capacity of the Scheme to meet its financial obligations.

-AA(Zaf) means highest short-term credit quality on Fitch's national scale.
-It indicates the strongest intrinsic capacity for the timely payment of financial commitments.
+Aa1.za means highest short-term credit quality on Moody's national scale.
+It indicates the strongest intrinsic capacity for the timely payment of financial commitments